osardena/miniproject1-003-os/Section 1 - Linux and Vi Commands.md

 This method is often used to save time or to ensure the correct spelling of complicatedly-named files.

+### Using up and down arrow for history

+A final shorcut many people use on Linux systems is using the up and down arrows in the keyboard for history.
+Hitting the up arrow in a terminal will show you the previous entered command in the terminal.
+If you continue to press the up arrows, it will show you the previous entered command before that, and so on.

+This is used to avoid repeating common commands.
+Also, if you made a mistake when typing a command and wanted to fix it without having to retype everything, then just hit the up arrow until you find the command and then fix the typo.

 ## Vi and Usage

 Vi is a text editor that can be used to edit plain texts and programs.